DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 They went inside like the kind of people who were about to buy two pastries and argue about lamination and never, ever un-tense a curb.

-The dome camera above the exit pulsed once—single red, not the steady heartbeat of record.
+The dome camera above the exit pulsed once - single red, not the steady heartbeat of record.
 Nobody looked up.
 Milo kept talking.
 Jason only saw the lens track a hair to the left and then give up, as if an idea had failed to form.

 **That flash wasn’t a keep-alive.**